jparkerweb/embedding-utils/README.md

 #### Threshold filtering and deduplication

+Use `aboveThreshold` for **intent matching** where you only want confident matches.
+A voice assistant matching speech to known commands should only act on matches above 0.85 -- anything below is "I don't understand."
+Unlike `topK`, this returns a variable number of results (could be zero).

+Use `deduplicate` for **content deduplication**.
+You scraped 10,000 product listings and many are reposts with slightly different wording.
+Deduplicate at 0.95 similarity to collapse near-identical listings, keeping the first occurrence.

 ```typescript
 // Find all embeddings above a similarity threshold
 const matches = aboveThreshold(query, corpus, 0.8, { labels });